ibnzterrell/mission-control/README.md

 # mission_control
-Easily generate and deploy cloud backends using terraform for rapid protoyping
+CatHacks 2020 - Easily generate and deploy cloud backends using terraform for rapid protoyping